This is part 2 in a 2 part blog post series on how to be more present in your life. You can find part 1 here.

-Being present enables you to enjoy the moment more, feel calmer, happier, experience more gratitude, have better relationships (because you listen and connect more effectively) and get things done faster, to a better quality.
-It also helps you to better tune into how you’re feeling and what you’re thinking.
+Being present enables you to enjoy the moment more, feel calmer, and happier, experience more gratitude, have better relationships (because you listen and connect more effectively), and get things done faster, to a better quality.
+It also helps you to better tune in to how you’re feeling and what you’re thinking.

 There’s absolutely a time to think about the past and the future.
 Learning from mistakes and preparing for the future is important, but we don’t need to spend nearly half our time there.

 We can learn how to be more present

 Neuroscience tells us that we can train our brains to be more present.
 So, if you, like many mums out there, find it really difficult to stay present and give your full attention, don’t give up!
 Because with some intentional practice, you will get better at it!